jonallured/jonallured.com/source/posts/2016-09-06-commit-lint-for-danger.html.md

 ---
+favorite: true
+id: 38
 title: Commit Lint for Danger
-favorite: true
 ---

 I love using [Danger][danger] to automate routine Pull Request feedback and so I